opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 GET /_plugins/_ml/tasks/GeLGTIoBKue4OlrZmck7
 ```

-The response?
-Not quite what I expected.
+The response was not quite what I expected.

 ```
 {